hamo225/thebakeress/README.md

 # thebakeress
-A bakers merchant online shop
+A Bakers merchant shop

-- ordering capability
+- Customers are able to make an order - Paypal/stripe functionality
-- contact form
+- Customers are able to contact the bakery by using a built in contact form
-- newsletter
+- Customers sign up for a Monthly newsletter
-- PayPal
+- Customers can view a menu selection of baked goods